swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 | email                          | Delivered via email confirmation.
 | sms                            | Delivered via text message.
 | push_notification              | Sent directly to the carholder's device through an app.
-| promo                          | In-ap banners or popups.
+| promo                          | In-app banners or popups.
 | qr_code                        | Accessed by scanning a QR code in physical or digital media.
-| naviation                      | Accessed through navigation actions withing the bankling app.
+| naviation                      | Accessed through the online banking app through navigations
-| test                           | Originated from internal testing.
+| test                           | Originated from internal testing framework or tool.

-#### Source Category
+### Source Category
 The **Why**.
 Defines the purpose or intent behind the interaction.

 | Category Property Values           | Description                                                                                                                                   |